Tom Kennedy (English footballer)

 Thomas Gordon Kennedy (born 24 June 1985) is an English former professional footballer who played as a left-back.
-He now plays semi-professionally for Ramsbottom United where he is club captain.
+He played semi-professionally for Ramsbottom United where he was club captain, before announcing retirement on 8 April 2022.

 Club career

 Kennedy was born in Bury, England and grew up supporting his local team Bury.
 His father, Keith Kennedy, played for Bury while his uncle, Alan Kennedy was a defender for Newcastle United and Liverpool.

 As he started playing football, Kennedy revealed he started out playing as a central midfielder before moving to different positions, leading him to play as a left-back.

 Bury

 Kennedy began his career at Bury and after progressing through the youth ranks, Kennedy signed a contract with the club in February 2003, keeping him until August 2004.

 His impressive performance in the reserves earned him a first team place in the 2003–04 season after being called–up to the pre–season tour with Bury.
 Following this, Kennedy then made his debut as a 54th-minute substitute in Bury's 5–3 defeat away at Mansfield Town on 16 September 2003.
 His first start for Bury came in their 2–1 win over Oldham Athletic in the Football League Trophy on 3 November 2003.
 His performance in the first team earned him Bury FC player-of-the-month for December.
 With 21 appearances in the first team, Kennedy signed a two-year contract with Bury.
-Kennedy then became Bury's first choice left back, starting all but one of Bury's remanding fixtures in the 2003–04 season, finish the season with 27 league appearances in his first full season at the club.
+Kennedy then became Bury's first choice left back, starting all but one of Bury's remaining fixtures in the 2003–04 season, finish the season with 27 league appearances in his first full season at the club.
 At the end of the 2003–04 season, Kennedy was awarded the Young Player of the Year award.

 Despite being linked a move away from Bury during and after the 2003–04 season, Kennedy stayed at the club for the 2004–05 season and was given a number three shirt.
 After being told by the club's management that he would fight for the first team place, Kennedy managed to regain his first team place in the 2004–05 season and though he played in the left–back position, he once played in the defensive midfield position.
 Kennedy then scored his first goal, in a 2–2 draw away at Boston United on 12 February 2005.
 Despite the club's financial situation, Kennedy stayed and started all Bury's 46 games of the 2004–05 season scoring once.
 He made a total of 50 appearances, including making 46 league appearances, for Bury in all competitions throughout the season.